kutometa/carnet/CONTRIBUTING.en.md

 To have a major contribution merged into this project, please follow these steps:

-1. Before you start work on your contribution, open a new issue to see if your contribution is compatible with the goals and constraints of this project.
-Otherwise, we might not be able to accept your contribution.
+1. Before you start working on your contribution, open a new issue to determine if your contribution is compatible with this project's goals and constraints.

-2. Fill and submit the Kutometa Contributor License Agreement if you have not done so already.
-This agreement grants us a wider license to your contribution.
-This agreement does not assign your rights to us.
+2. Fill and submit the Kutometa Contributor License Agreement form if you haven't done so already.
+This agreement grants us the ability to license your contribution for commercial use and to address legal issues as they arise.
+This agreement does not assign your copyright to us.

-3. Start implementing your contribution once you have determined that no technical or legal issue prevents us from accepting your contribution.
+3. Start implementing your contribution.

+4. (Optional) add tests to the test suite.

+5. Run the test suite and make sure all tests pass.

-4. Once finished, run the test suite and make sure all tests pass.
+6. (Optional) Run the _full_ test suite and make sure all tests pass.
-   Running the _full_ test suite just before submitting a pull request is highly recommended but not required at this time.

-5. Update your issue and submit a patch or a pull request.
+7. Update your issue and submit a patch or a pull request.

 ### Minor Contributions